Yasin Özcan

-Professional career
+Professional club career

+Youth career and Kasımpașa

 Özcan is a youth product of İl Özel İdaresispor, and Karadolap Gençlikspor before finishing his development at Kasımpaşa.
 He signed his first professional contract with Kasımpaşa in the summer of 2022 until 2025 at the age of 16.

-He made his professional debut with Kasımpaşa as a substitute in a 4–0 Süper Lig loss to İstanbul Başakşehir on 8 August 2022.
+On 8 August 2022, Özcan made his professional debut with Kasımpaşa as a substitute in a 4–0 Süper Lig loss to İstanbul Başakşehir.
 He scored his first senior goal in a 3–1 loss to İstanbul Başakşehir on 21 January 2023 at the age of 16 years and 276 days, becoming the youngest goalscorer in the league that season, and one of the youngest goalscorers in Europe.

+On 11 October 2023, he was named by English newspaper The Guardian as one of the best players born in 2006 worldwide.

+Aston Villa

+On 10 February 2025, it was announced that Premier League club Aston Villa had agreed to sign Özcan and he would join the club ahead of their 2025–26 season.
+According to The Athletic, the two teams had agreed a compensation package of €7 million, with a further €1 million of add-ons.

+He made his first appearance in a Villa shirt during a 1–0 friendly loss against EFL League Two club Walsall on 16 July 2025.

+On 2 August 2025, Özcan joined Belgian Pro League club Anderlecht on a season-long loan.

 International career

-Özcan is a youth international for Turkey, having played up to the Turkey U17s.
+Özcan is a youth international for Turkey, having played up to the Turkey U21s.

+He made his senior Turkey national team debut on 11 June 2025 in a friendly game against the Mexico national team.